PaulWoitaschek/Voice/README.md

 # Contribution

 ## Translations
 The project page is on [transifex](https://www.transifex.com/projects/p/material-audiobook-player/).
 There all the localizations are maintained.
-If you want to contribute, check there if there are untranslated or wrong translated words.
+If you want to contribute, check if there are untranslated or wrong translated words.

 Or you can start translating a new language if you speak it ;-)